Wjmoore32001/EzyReadComics/README.md

 Issue title is kept as a legacy/manual field but is not part of the main issue display workflow.

 Cover date is kept for possible future/debug use but is not part of the current user-facing issue display workflow.

+Official issue detail tracking records whether an issue has been checked for expected Marvel detail fields:

+- `unknown`
+- `complete`
+- `incomplete`

+The expected official detail fields are:

+- Description
+- Writer credit

+Missing official detail fields are stored so incomplete upcoming issues can be checked again later.

 Logged-in users can track an issue with one of these statuses: